What does being saved mean?

 Being saved is not simply saying a little prayer.
 It is looking to and remembering the action Jesus took in sacrificing himself for all of mankind.
 It involves relying on God to transform you rather than anything you can do to earn salvation.

-Some of the most prominent preachers and evangelists boil salvation down to a pre-written prayer.
-It simplified the process by adding acknowledgement of our sinful nature, recognizing the need for Jesus to atone for that sin, and committing your life to the mission Christ left His followers.
+Some of the most prominent preachers and evangelists boil salvation down to a pre-written prayer sometimes called the Sinner’s Prayer.
+It was meant to simplify the process by adding acknowledgement of our sinful nature, recognizing the need for Jesus to atone for that sin, and committing your life to the mission Christ left His followers.

-The problem with this simple prayer is that without following up and disciplining (mentoring) the person who prays it is people treat it like fire insurance.
+The problem with simplifying salvation to a prayer is that without following up and disciplining (mentoring) the person who prays it is people treat it like fire insurance.
 Too often, it’s treated as a “get out of hell free” card or a license to sin.

 Following Christ requires a daily commitment to live according to His teachings and to love other people enough to continue a lifelong mission to introduce others to God.